 oregon health authority

-The Oregon Health Policy Board will hold its monthly meeting March 3 in Portland.
-The meeting will be held at the OHSU Center for Health and Healing.
-The board will receive the director’s report as well as a legislative update.
+The Oregon Health Policy Board will hold its monthly meeting April 7 in Astoria at the Astoria City Hall.
+The board will receive a brief legislative update.

 The Senate passed a bill Thursday that serves as exhibit A into how badly things were going last year at the Oregon Health Authority, requiring the agency to give the coordinated care organizations at least a month to review contracts before the deadline to sign them.

 The Oregon Association of Hospitals and Health Systems is moving aggressively to stamp out legislation that would force its members to be transparent about their prices, and the association has introduced a transparency bill that provides them with political cover while doing little to help consu